TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/SYS.rst

    :type: text
    :Default: 'http'

-    ..  versionadded:: 12.0
-       The setting :php:`defaultScheme` was added in TYPO3 v12 to make it possible to configure the default URI scheme when links are created by the Core.
-       Previously, :php:`'http'` was always used.

    Set the default URI scheme.
 This is used within links if no scheme is given.
    One can set this to :php:`'https'` if this should be used by default.